jnmaloof/MCB160L-BSA-mapping/Day2.md

 As before, click on the `Analyses` button and click `refresh` a few times to make sure it is running didn't fail in the first few minutes.

-# FIXME
-This will take between 40 minutes and one hour to run.
+This will take 1-2 hours to run (closer to 2 for most data sets)

 ---
  ## IGV